manavkodnani/weather-app/README.md

    Backend server will start on port 3001

-2. Open a new terminal and start the frontend server by first going into the frontend project directory and then starting the server
+2. Open a new terminal and start the frontend server by first going into the frontend project directory and then starting the server.
     - cd client
     - npm start

     Frontend application will start running on port 3000